GhostHeron/PhysicsNotes/notes.md

 they bounce.

 Kinetic Energy:
--Energy of Motion
+- Energy of Motion
--Makes stuff move
+- Makes stuff move

 Potential Energy:
--Stored energy
+- Stored energy
--Can be converted to kinetic energy
+- Can be converted to kinetic energy
--many different types
+- many different types
--Gravitational PE: energy from being in a gravitiational field.
+- Gravitational PE: energy from being in a gravitiational field.

 Energy is always measured in JOULES (J)
 Kinetic Energy = 1/2 mv^2